The deadline for individual taxes is April 17, 2018. For a list of other tax deadlines, click here.

 Briefly, you'll need to file a Certificate of Dissolution (Form LLC–3) and Certificate of Cancellation (Form LLC–4/7).
 You can get the forms you'll need by either calling the Secretary of State at 916-657-5448, or by going online to the California Secretary of State website.
 The direct link to LLC-related forms is www.sos.ca.gov/business-programs/business-entities/forms/#llc.

 The California Secretary of State website contains more information about ending an LLC, but it might be helpful to first read an article about the process that was published in Spidell's California Taxletter, which you can obtain by clicking the following link: Dissolve with the Secretary of State or pay another $800 tax.

-The IRS has a three year statute of limitations (on auditing?????) and California has a four year statute.
+The IRS has a three year statute of limitations and California has a four year statute.
 Here is what you should keep on hand:

 Keep at least four years and preferably six if space if not critical.
 Once this period has elapsed, the documents can be discarded, but the returns themselves, which do not take much space, should be retained indefinitely.

 All escrow statements (purchase and sale), refinancing closing statements, and receipts/checks for improvements should be kept for at least four years after property is sold.